jdefez/ngx-model/readme.md

 ## Creating a model

-To create a model we simple have create an instance of our model like this:
+To create a model we simple have to create an instance of our model like this:

 ```typescript
 this.user = new User(json_data);